davidstetler888/98-probabilistic-trading/MT5_CONFIGURATION_GUIDE.md

 - Make sure you're logged into MT5 terminal
 - Check if your account is active

-**3. "No tick data for EURUSD"**
+**3. "No tick data for EURUSD.PRO"**
 - Check internet connection
-- Verify EURUSD is available in your MT5
+- Verify EURUSD.PRO is available in your MT5
 - Ensure market is open

 ### Support Commands: